free things to do in New York City

 Concert | CANCELLED***Two-time Grammy Nominated Composer Performs Together With An Orchestra (Online)***CANCELLED

-***THIS EVENT HAD BEEN CANCELLED*** Argentine-born and NY-based pianist and composer Emilio Solla's first band, Apertura, (1983-1989) was praised by Astor Piazzolla as one of the most interesting new sounds in the Buenos Aires scene in 1986.
+***THIS EVENT HAD BEEN CANCELLED*** Argentine-born and NY-based pianist and composer Emilio Solla's more first band, Apertura, (1983-1989) was praised by Astor Piazzolla as one of the most interesting new sounds in the Buenos Aires scene in 1986.
 Ballo has performed all around Europe, Japan, the US and Latin America in many of the most important Jazz houses and festivals, such as Bim Huis, Lincoln Center, Marciac, Blue Note, Fasching and more.
-He will lead The College of Performing Arts's newest large ensemble, the New School Studio Orchestra, which is composed of students from the School of Jazz and Contemporary Music and Mannes School of Music, performing music from a wide variety of genres including jazz, soul, pop, and improvised music.
+He will lead The College of Performing Arts's newest large ensemble, the New School Studio Orchestra, which is composed of students from the School of Jazz and Contemporary Music and Mannes School of Music, performing music from a wide variety of genres including jazz, soul, pop, and improvised music. less

 New York City, NY; NYC